LIFE

 How to set up your planner for a successful school year

-With the start of a new school year comes a lot of things—worries, new shoes, fresh gel pens—you know the vibe.
-But our fave part of a new school year?
-Definitely a fresh new planner.
-Blank pages just waiting to be written on, day trips with the squad just waiting to be penciled in...we love what a new planner (and school year) brings.
+Blank pages just waiting to be written on, squad hangouts just waiting to be penciled in...we love how an empty cal represents all the ~possibility~ of a new beginning.
 Not sure where to start?
 We've got all the deets on how to set up your planner for a successful school year.

 @waavmakers

 Don't forget to add fun dates, too!
-This includes birthdays, vacays and Taylor Swift concerts (just manifest with us, OK?).
+This includes birthdays, vacays and Eras Tour concerts (just manifest with us, OK?).
 Adding in these special dates—and decorating their spots on the calendar with cute doodles and stickers—will bring you joy every time you open your planner.
 As a fun challenge, try to find at least one day every month to look forward to.

 We think you'll love these other GL posts: